June 5, 2013

 A man has been accused of threatening to blow up Kodak following an investigation by the FBI in Rochester, New York.

-A celebration of outdoor photography bringing together world-class experts who will share their knowledge and passion through a range of educational talks, presentations, workshops, and interactive activities.
+A celebration of outdoor photography bringing together world-class experts who will share their knowledge and passion through a range of educational talks, presentations and workshops.

 Each day will be packed with inspiring sessions, covering a wide range of expertise and interests.